 We recently made a full-price offer on a house.
 It's a bargain, but not an unfair price.
 We told the seller that we're pre-approved for a loan.
 But they rejected our offer!
 Can they legally do this?

-You may never know why the seller rejected your offer; perhaps second thoughts about selling or the list price, or the seller's agent personally disliking your agent based on past negotiations.
+You might never know why the seller rejected your offer; perhaps second thoughts about selling or the list price, or the seller's agent personally disliking your agent based on past negotiations.
 If the problem could have been fixed, the seller most likely would have counteroffered.
 Your best bet is to move along to the next property.

 For help in crafting an offer that a home seller will happily accept, see Nolo's Essential Guide to Buying Your First Home.